elenderg/PAL-1000/instruções de compilação.md

 `\Compile the directory (stop).`

 We saw earlier (in the "resolve the types" step) that when a programmer defines a dynamic record type using the "is a thing" syntax, the CAL does a little behind-the-scenes type-creation and type-manipulation to keep "things" simple at the programmer's level.
 Case in point.
-This type definition...`
+This type definition...

 `A source file is a thing with a path and a buffer.`

-...is modified and expanded to include (a) a "source file" type that is nothing but a pointer to a "source file record"; (b) a "source file record" that has the same fields as the programmer specified plus "next source file" and "previous source file" pointers on the front for easy chaining; and (c) a compiler-generated type, "source files" (plural) with "first source file" and "last source file" fields that can be used as the anchor for a list.
-Here they are in the listing:` `
+...is modified and expanded to include (a) a "`source file`" type that is nothing but a pointer to a "`source file record`"; (b) a "`source file record`" that has the same fields as the programmer specified plus "`next source file`" and "`previous source file`" pointers on the front for easy chaining; and (c) a compiler-generated type, "`source files`" (plural) with "`first source file`" and "`last source file`" fields that can be used as the anchor for a list.
+Here they are in the listing:

-/` - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`
+`/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`
 `/variable//no///byte/byte/00000000/no/4/no////`